Ronald Dworkin: Positive and negative liberty

 In the essay "Do Values Conflict?
 A Hedgehog's Approach," Dworkin contends that the values of liberty and equality do not necessarily conflict.
 He criticizes Isaiah Berlin's conception of liberty as "flat" and proposes a new, "dynamic" conception of liberty, suggesting that one cannot say that one's liberty is infringed when one is prevented from committing murder.
 Thus, liberty cannot be said to have been infringed when no wrong has been done.
 Put in this way, liberty is only liberty to do whatever we wish so long as we do not infringe upon the rights of others.

 Personal life and death

 While working for Judge Learned Hand, Dworkin met his future wife, Betsy Ross, with whom he would have twins Anthony and Jennifer.
 Betsy was the daughter of a successful New York businessman.
 They were married from 1958 until Betsy died of cancer in 2000.
-Dworkin later in 2011 was reported as spending time with Irene Brendel, who had previously formed a family with the pianist Alfred Brendel.
+Dworkin later in 2011 was reported as spending time with Irene Brendel, who was married to pianist Alfred Brendel.
+Dworkin and Brendel later married.

 Dworkin died of leukemia in London on February 14, 2013, at the age of 81, survived by his second wife, two children, and two grandchildren.